Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Contamination and Completeness

+Figure \ref{fig:pcut} shows the median carbon abundance of the testing sample, as a function of the assigned probability of being carbon enhanced, as a dark blue line, with the 1$\sigma$ percentiles as the shaded region.
+We also show the completeness (green line) and contamination rate (red line) for $p$(CEMP) > $x$ with the scaling on the right y-axis.
+The vertical black dashed lines gives the $p$(CEMP) that above which a star is classified as CEMP ($p$(CEMP) = 0.5).
+Therefore, where this line intersects the completeness (26\%) and contamination rates (12\%) gives those properties for our final sample.
+The horizontal dashed line indicates the [C/Fe] above which we define a star to be carbon-enhanced ([C/Fe] = +0.7).
+The median [C/Fe] becomes larger than this at $\approx$ $p$(CEMP) = 0.5, indicating that our algorithm learns to assign a $p$(CEMP) > 0.5 for stars with [C/Fe] > +0.7.

-Figure \ref{fig:kc} shows 2D maps of the false positive (left) and true positive rates (right) as a function of absolute G magnitude, and \bprp\ color (top), as well as [C/Fe] and [Fe/H] (bottom).
-In these plots, we also show the underlying density distribution of stars as gray hexagonal bins.
+Figure \ref{fig:kc} shows 2D maps of the false positive (left) and true positive rates (right), as a function of absolute $G$ magnitude, and \bprp\ color (top), as well as for [C/Fe] and [Fe/H] (bottom).
+In these plots, we also show the underlying density distribution of stars as grey hexagonal bins.
 The left panels show the false positive rate, which is calculated by taking the number of false positives divided by the number of true carbon-normal stars in that bin.
 The right panels show the true positive rate, which is calculated by dividing the number of true positives (i.e., correctly identified CEMP stars) by the total number of true CEMP stars in that bin.

-In the top row of Figure \ref{fig:kc}, we do not see a trend in the false positive and true positive rate with the \bprp\ color or absolute G magnitude.
-In the top right panel, we see that at the edges of our distribution the true positive percentage highly varies.
-These is merely because of the few true positives in these bins.
+In the top left panel of Figure \ref{fig:kc}, we do not see a trend in the false positive rate with the \bprp\ color or absolute $G$ magnitude.
+In the top right panel, we see that at the true positive rate is lowest for dwarf stars and blue giant stars.
+We also find that the algorithm does not detect the most extincted, reddest giant stars in our testing sample.

 In the bottom row of Figure \ref{fig:kc}, we see a slight trend in the false positive and true positive rates with the [C/Fe] abundance.
-Specifically, we see the false positive rate is higher for stars with +0.5<[C/Fe]<+0.7, and the true positive rate is lowest for stars with +0.7<[C/Fe]<+1.0.
-This indicates the our classification is most inaccurate for stars with [C/Fe]$\approx$+0.7, which is to be expected given that is is unlikely we could measure a [C/Fe] abundance from these extremely low-resolution (R$\approx$50) spectra that is more precise than $\approx$0.2 dex, at best.
+Specifically, we see the false positive rate is higher for stars with +0.5 < [C/Fe] < +0.7, and the true positive rate is lowest for stars with +0.7 < [C/Fe] < +1.0.
+This indicates that our classification is most inaccurate for stars with [C/Fe] $\approx$ +0.7, which is to be expected given that it is unlikely we could measure a [C/Fe] abundance from these very low-resolution ($R \approx$50) spectra that is more precise than $\approx$0.5 dex.